fhir-fli/fhir_validation/README.md

 - Structure
 - Cardinality
 - Value Domains
-- Questionnaires

 ## Not Implemented (yet)

 The following aspects have NOT been implemented

+- Invariants - these are listed as Constraints in the Structure Definitions (todo)
 - Profiles (todo)
 - Coding/CodeableConcept bindings (todo)
-- Invariants (todo)
+- Questionnaires (todo)
 - Business Rules